-On Nov.
-6, eight people were standing two and three rows ahead of me.
+I followed a 16-hour work day with a trip to Toronto for my last arena show, and two and three rows ahead of me were eight people, all standing.
 The one directly in my line of sight for the stage was a full head taller, singing and pumping his fist at the stage.
 Good for him!
-I was tired from a 16-hour work day and a trip to Toronto.
-I could lean in and let the singer do the singing.
+I just leaned into the people in front of me, who were doing more talking than listening.
 Soon enough, everyone would be standing.

-This was the day after the election and Bruce Springsteen was ending out "a fighting prayer for my country."
+It was Nov.
+6, the day after the U.S. election, and Bruce Springsteen was sending out "a fighting prayer for my country."

 Last night I stood at your doorstep